 1. Build a pipeline of potential sales through digital marketing

-Events are going to continue to have fewer attendees than ever and will be held with more social distancing requirements.
+While in person events are slowly beginning to occur again, social distancing requirements and potential health risks may have potential customers hesitant to attend.
 Large direct insurers are investing massive sums of money into finding customers during their online research phase.
-Agencies have an advantage in selecting specific geographies, and can use affordable digital marketing techniques to ensure these customers make their way into agencies that can meet a wider range of their needs.
+Agencies have an advantage in selecting specific geographies and can use affordable digital marketing techniques to ensure these customers make their way into agencies that can meet a wider range of their needs.

 2. Revisit your digital marketing strategies

 Rethink your marketing plans for 2021 and shift away from low-impact activities to cost-effective investments for digitally attracting new customers.
 Our Agency Forward Study data shows that consumers are using digital tools throughout their insurance journey.

 - 48% of consumers have used a customer self-service website

 - 37% of consumers have used mobile apps for customer services and claims

 - 36% have used online mobile tools to quote and compare policies and price

 Nearly half of consumers associate digital insurance capabilities to online tools or mobile apps that help with filing claims and reviewing policies (48%), compare insurance policies and costs (46%), and make the claims process much faster (46%).
 In fact, 43% of consumers want to handle all insurance needs via a mobile app.

 For each part of your plan, align your marketing tactics to the goal you are trying to accomplish:

 - Website: Is your website optimized to have local consumers and businesses find you online?